-These enhancements will not only expand For All Seasons' operational capacity but also directly address the increasing and urgent community needs for mental health and victim support services in Talbot County.
-By improving and enlarging For All Seasons' headquarters facility, the agency will be able to provide enhanced services to a greater number of clients, thereby supporting their mission to serve all community members, regardless of one's ability to pay.
+These enhancements will not only expand our operational capacity but also directly address the increasing and urgent community needs for mental health and victim support services in Talbot County.
+By improving and enlarging our facility, For All Seasons will be able to provide enhanced services to a greater number of clients, thereby supporting our mission to serve all community members, regardless of their ability to pay.
 The expansion project will be bid out using the State DHCD procurement policy.
 They are ready to commence immediately upon funding and procurement approval, ensuring timely benefits to the community.